Grim-R3ap3r/ponytail-cli/README.md

 | `MAX_CONTEXT_FILES` | Max changed files to fetch full contents for (default: `20`) |
 | `MAX_INLINE_COMMENTS` | Hard cap on posted inline comments (default: `8`) |

-## v2.2 — verified evidence + reliable line attach

-- **Evidence existence check:** every `path:line` in `evidence[]` must exist in fetched file contents (line ≤ file length) or on a real diff hunk line.
-Hallucinated pinpoints are dropped before posting.
-- **Hunk line snap:** builds a map of valid RIGHT-side diff lines from `@@` hunks.
-If the model's line is slightly off, snaps to the nearest attachable line (within 25).
-If none exists, the finding goes in the **summary review** (with full evidence) instead of silently failing.
-- GitHub attach failures also fall back to the summary — authors always see the pinpoint.

-## v2.1 — evidence-backed comments

-Every finding requires `evidence[]`, `impact`, and `severity`.
-Hard filters drop speculative wording and regressions without a consumer outside the changed file.

 Posted comments render as:

 ```markdown